aerosol/eco/README.md

 Erlang applications.

-Eco provides tools to create accessible configuration management, even for people that are not (or willing not to be) familiar with Erlang itself (think of sysadmins, maintainance deparments etc.).
-It is backed up with Mnesia database providing unique features in the spirit of Erlang.
+Eco provides tools to create accessible configuration management, even for people that are not (or not willing) familiar with Erlang itself (think sysadmins, maintenance deparments etc.).
+It is backed up by an Mnesia database which offers some unique features in the spirit of Erlang.

-Eco has evolved from my previous project with similar goals - confetti.
+Eco has evolved from a pervious project named "confetti"; each having similar goals.

 ## Main features

-* Easy, intuitive programmer's interface
+* Easy, intuitive programming interface
-* Multiple configuration file formats support (Erlang terms is the native data format, but you can easily switch to JSON/YAML/XML/INI or roll out your own format adapter).
+* Multiple file formats supported (Erlang terms natively, however JSON/YAML/XML/INI or your own custom adapter are options)
-* SSH Management Console letting the programmer expose Erlang functions to end-users via simple commandline interface, as well as perform the basic operations such as runtime configuration reload.
+* SSH Management console allows the programmer to expose API functions to end-users via a simple command-line interface, as well as perform some basic operations like configuration reloading.
-* Fault tollerance.
-The configuration files are mirrored in persistent Mnesia tables.
-Eco will not let your application crash if someone will messes up the configuration files (at least as long as they are syntactically correct and are passing your custom validation tests).
+* Fault Tolerance is provided through a multi-master mirroring of Mnesia database tables.
+  Eco will not crash due to incorrect configuration files so long as they pass customizable validation and are syntactically correct.
-  Eco will always try to apply fallback to the last known working configuration.
+* Eco will always try to fallback safely to the last known working configuration.

 ### Feature matrix